Celia Johnson

 Johnson began her stage acting career in 1928, and subsequently achieved success in West End and Broadway productions.
-She continued performing in theatre for the rest of her life and much of her later work was in television, including winning the BAFTA TV Award for Best Actress for the BBC Play for Today, Mrs Palfrey at the Claremont (1973).
-She suffered a stroke and died soon after at the age of 73.
+She continued performing in theatre for the rest of her life, though much of her later work was in television, including winning the BAFTA TV Award for Best Actress for the BBC Play for Today, Mrs Palfrey at the Claremont (1973).
+She suffered a stroke in 1982 and died later the same day, aged 73.

 Early life and education

 Born in Richmond, Surrey, and nicknamed "Betty", Johnson was the second daughter of John Robert Johnson and Ethel (née Griffiths) Johnson.
 Her first public performance was in 1916, when she played a role in a charity performance of King Cophetua and the Beggar Maid to raise funds for returned First World War soldiers.

-She attended St Paul's Girls' School in London from 1919 until 1926, and played in the school's orchestra under Gustav Holst.
+She attended St Paul's Girls' School in London from 1919 until 1926, and played the oboe in the school's orchestra under Gustav Holst.
 She acted in school productions, but had no other acting experience, when she was accepted to study at Royal Academy of Dramatic Art in 1926, where she was in the same class as Margaretta Scott.
 She later spent a term in Paris, studying under Pierre Fresnay at the Comédie Française.
 She later recalled her choice of an acting career with the comment, "I thought I'd rather like it.
 It was the only thing I was good at.
 And I thought it might be rather wicked."